alicialw/end-poem/README.md

 # About this

-**This website is a course project for my HTML & CSS class - Interactive Media 1, a university general elective.**
+**This website is a course project for my front-end web programming class - Interactive Media 1, a university general elective.**

 * The original game color-codes dialogue, but I opted for distinct typefaces to differentiate the speakers.
 * The poem scrolls slowly across the screen, taking nearly ten minutes to complete.
 While manual scrolling is intentionally challenging, users can press Escape to navigate.